QuantumCoherence/tidydataproject/Codebook.md

 However, for compatibility, a text only version is also provided.

 ### Cleaning of the data
-1. Extract in a local folder of your choice the run_analysis.R file
+1. Extract the run_analysis.R file into a local folder of your choice
 2. Extract the original data you have downloaded from the above address into a local folder of your choice
-3. run_analysis.R expects one text parameter with the folder name where the original data have been extracted.
+3. The run_analysis.R is a function that expects one text parameter with the folder name where the original data have been extracted.
 By default, the parameter is set to an empty string, which will make the script look for the original data set files in the current working direcotry of the Rstudio envornment.
 The run_analysis.R will return a "data.frame" with the tidy data described here below. it also saves the data frame in the files